Under what circumstances must the Grant Agreement be amended?

 Amendment initiated by the Commission

 If the Commission requests an amendment, the request is prepared and signed electronically.
-You will receive a notification through the 'My Notification' section of the Participant Portal.
+You will receive a notification through the 'Notifications' section of the Funding & Tenders Portal.

 - Once the Commission has submitted its request, you as coordinator must accept or reject it – within 45 days - by sending the Commission a formal notification through the electronic exchange system.